luizfelipebrito/Getting-and-Cleaning-Data-Course-Project/README.md

 ## 7º Step: Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 ## Final Step: View/Write tidy dataset.

-The file run_analysis.R in can be run as long as the Samsung data is in your working directory.